AntiPersnlMyne/PalimpsestTxtContrast/README.md

 ## Usage
 The current Python script is setup to accept TIFF (`.tif`, `.tiff`) raw image files, as well as ENVI image cubes (`.hdr`, `.dat`).

-Place all PRE PROCESSED into the following directory:
+Place all PRE-processed images into the input directory:

 `data/input`

-Images that have been POST PROCESSED are stored in the following directory:
+Images that have been POST-processed are stored in the output directory:

 `data/output`

 Utility Python and IDL files are stored in their respective directories:

-`src/Python_script`
-`src/IDL_script`
+`src/python_scripts`
+`src/IDL_scripts`

-!Important!
-The execution file and main logic is "main.py" [~/PalimpsestTxtContrast] `python main.py`
+The execution file is "main.py":

+`[~/PalimpsestTxtContrast] python3 main.py`

 ## Questions (or complaints)